CLI

 neurodock update

 Section titled “neurodock update”neurodock updateUpgrades NeuroDock to the latest version.
-Same code path as install-all — re-runs pip install --upgrade (or uv tool install) for every NeuroDock MCP server, re-wires the detected MCP clients, and re-registers the optional native-messaging host.
+Same code path as install-all — re-runs pip install --upgrade (or uv tool install) for every NeuroDock MCP server, re-wires the detected MCP clients, re-registers the optional native-messaging host, and refreshes the per-neurotype skills in ~/.claude/skills.
 This is the verb users look for when they want a version bump.

 | Flag | Default | Meaning |